Hail to the Commanders: History

 The original lyrics were written by Marshall's wife Corinne Griffith to reflect the Native American warrior imagery of the team as the "Redskins".
 The lyrics were later reworked to be less offensive to contemporary sensibilities, although the Redskins name became increasingly criticized as a racial slur.
 Washington began playing the song at home games for the 1938 season.
 "Hail to the Redskins" is the second oldest fight song for a professional American football team; the oldest fight song is "Go!
 You Packers!
 Go!", composed in 1931 for the Green Bay Packers.

+The original fight song lyrics are as follows: